dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 EAP-EDHOC allows the secure exchange of information between the endpoints of the authentication process (i.e., the EAP peer and the EAP server) using protected data fields.
 These fields can be used to exchange EAP channel binding information, as defined in {{RFC6677}}.

-Section 6 in {{RFC6677}} outlines requirements for components implementing channel binding information, all of which are satisfied by EAP-EDHOC, including confidentiality and integrity protection.
+{{Section 6 in RFC6677}} outlines requirements for components implementing channel binding information, all of which are satisfied by EAP-EDHOC, including confidentiality and integrity protection.
 Additionally, EAP-EDHOC supports fragmentation, allowing the inclusion of additional information at the method level without issues.

 While the EAD_1 and EAD_2 fields (carried in EDHOC message_1 and EDHOC message_2, respectively) are integrity protected through the transcript hash, the channel binding protocol defined in {{RFC6677}} must be transported after keying material has been derived between the endpoints in the EAP communication and before the peer is exposed to potential adverse effects from joining an adversarial network.
 Therefore, compliance with {{RFC6677}} requires use of the EAD_3 and EAD_4 fields, transmitted in EDHOC message_3 and EDHOC message_4, respectively.